 South African residents (both companies and individuals) are subject to the regulation of transactions involving foreign exchange.
 The South African Reserve Bank (SARB), and more particularly, the Financial Surveillance Department of the SARB (FSD), has been delegated the authority to administer the South African exchange control system.
-The FSD has a wide discretion that is exercised in accordance with the Exchange Control Regulations (including the Orders and Rules issued under the Exchange Control Regulations) and the Exchange Control Rulings in line with the policy guidelines laid down by the Minister of Finance.
+The FSD has a wide discretion that is exercised in accordance with the Exchange Control Regulations (including the Orders and Rules issued under the Exchange Control Regulations) and the Currency and Exchanges Manual for Authorised Dealers (Authorised Dealers Manual) in line with the policy guidelines laid down by the Minister of Finance.
+The Authorised Dealers Manual was released in the second half of 2016 and replaced the Exchange Control Rulings that were previously in place.

-Certain banks have been appointed as 'authorised dealers' in terms of the Exchange Control Regulations, and these authorised dealers assist the FSD in administering the exchange control system, their authority being regulated by the Exchange Control Rulings.
+Certain banks have been appointed as 'authorised dealers' in terms of the Exchange Control Regulations, and these authorised dealers assist the FSD in administering the exchange control system, their authority being regulated by the Authorised Dealers Manual.
 All applications to the FSD must be made through an authorised dealer.